Our Speech-Language Therapists/Pathologists are licensed in the following states:

 M.S.,COMMUNICATION SCIENCES AND DISORDERS, CCC-SLP, TSSLD, SPEECH LANGUAGE PATHOLOGIST

-Chaya has spent the majority of her five years in the field working with the school age students and with preschoolers.
-She has worked with all ages including toddlers, pre-school through middle and high school students and adults.
+Chaya has spent the majority of her five years in the field working with school-age students and with preschoolers.
+She has worked with all ages including toddlers, pre-school through middle and high school students, and adults.
 Chaya has experience with the assessment of and intervention for speech-language delays and disorders, including expressive and receptive language, cognitive delays, reading comprehension, auditory processing, voice disorders, fluency disorders, writing difficulties, executive functioning, phonology and articulation, and pragmatic language use.

 She believes strongly in educating parents to become facilitators of their children's skills at home and uses a playful, child-centered approach to reach children.
 Chaya is an energetic and enthusiastic professional.
 She emphasizes the importance of collaboration with parents and teachers when working with students.
-Chaya forms relationships easily and always has the patients and families needs foremost in her mind.
+Chaya forms relationships easily and always has the patients’ and family’s needs foremost in her mind.

 LOCATION: Manhattan: Upper East Side, Yorkville, Union Square, Upper West Side, Lincoln Square, Midtown

 TYPE OF SERVICES: Individual therapy, group (2-3 children), speech-language evaluations, parent consultation